Fiona is a qualified naturopath, herbalist, and aromatherapist with thirty years of experience which she wants to share.

-When it comes to vitamin supplements, Omega-3 oil supplementation should be considered essential, especially if you do not eat fish.
-Omega-3 can help to fight inflammation in the body and so reduce the chances of having an attack.
-Studies have shown that children who eat fish at least once a week reduce their chances of having an attack by around about a third.
+Omega-3 oil supplementation is a critical vitamin supplement, especially if you do not eat fish.
+This is because Omega-3 can help fight inflammation in the body and reduce the chances of having an attack.
+Studies have shown that children who eat fish at least once a week reduce their chances of having a seizure by around a third.

-Adding a 1000mg dose of Vitamin C on a daily basis can assist by strengthening the body's ability to resist the irritation caused by pollutants in the bronchial system.
+Adding a 1000mg dose of Vitamin C daily can assist by strengthening the body's ability to resist the irritation caused by pollutants in the bronchial system.
 This, in turn, helps to reduce coughing.

-Getting enough Vitamin E makes it easier for phlegm build-up to be removed.
+Getting enough Vitamin E makes it easier to flush phlegm build-up out.